+D-2.1.1 Test Method A (using a tensile tester)

-D-2.1.1 Test Method A (using a tensile tester) is applicable when measuring loop tack and involves employing a loop made from a 175 mm specimen strip.
+Test Method A (using a tensile tester) is applicable when measuring loop tack and involves employing a loop made from a 175 mm specimen strip.

+D-2.1.2 Test Method B (using a loop tack tester)

-D-2.1.2 Test Method B (using a loop tack tester) is applicable when measuring loop tack and involves employing a loop made from a 125 mm (5 in.) specimen strip.
+Test Method B (using a loop tack tester) is applicable when measuring loop tack and involves employing a loop made from a 125 mm (5 inch) specimen strip.

 D-3 SIGNIFICANCE AND USE